dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 **PLAY OBSERVATIONS**

-Wow\!
+Wow!
 This one’s great.
 Tons of action, from frantic self defence, to sneaky subs, to massive hammering blows of surface group missile barrages.
 I think the Med works really well, because the quarters are so confined that you can’t just vanish into the cold dark Atlantic where